 Many beef roast recipes call for you to brown your roast in a hot pan with a bit of oil prior to cooking it.
 I have been making beef roasts for years (in the oven, Instant Pot, etc.) and I personally haven’t experienced any boost in flavor from browning.
 To me, it’s a waste of time (but that’s just my personal opinion!).

-If you would like to brown your Instant Pot Chuck Roast ahead of time, by all means, please do so.
+If you would like to brown your gluten-free pot roast ahead of time, by all means, please do so.
 You can do it directly in the Instant Pot, using the Saute button/function.

 Instant Pot vs. Crock Pot